-If you follow a healthy diet and exercise regimen but have difficulty losing a pocket of stubborn fat, you may be interested in a liposuction procedure.
+If you follow a healthy diet and exercise regimen but have difficulty losing pockets of stubborn fat, you may be interested in a liposuction procedure.
 This cosmetic surgery manually breaks up fat and removes it via a cannula.
 Over time, the area becomes more contoured, resulting in noticeable inch loss.

 Candidates for Liposuction

-How Does It Work?
+How Does Liposuction Work?

 Liposuction is performed at our accredited in-office surgical facility on an outpatient basis.
 Several types of anesthesia are available, including local (which gives the fastest recovery time) and general.
 These options will be discussed at the consultation.
 Though other types of anesthesia are available, Dr. Greenberg feels general anesthesia gives you the greatest degree of safety and comfort and allows for the most effective treatment of all areas.

-You’ll begin to see your initial results after two to three months when most of your swelling and bruising have gone down.
-Your final results can be seen after six months to a year.
+Some swelling and bruising after liposuction can obscure your results initially, but you’ll begin to see your initial results after two to three months when most of your swelling and bruising have gone down.
+Your final results can be seen within six months to a year.

-If you’d like to learn more, schedule a consultation with board-certified plastic surgeon Scott A. Greenberg at Lakemont Plastic Surgery & Laser Center in Winter Park, FL (serving the Central Florida area).
+If you’d like to learn more, schedule a consultation with board-certified plastic surgeon Scott A. Greenberg at Winter Park Plastic Surgery & Laser Center in Winter Park, FL (serving the Central Florida area).
 (407) 644-3137